input-output-hk/marlowe-cardano/doc/marlowe/tutorials/potential-problems-with-contracts.rst

 than one unit of a currency of token, it will still wait for a ``IDeposit`` transaction, but that transaction does not need to transfer any money into the contract and no money is transferred to the participant that issues the transaction.
-Once this ‘fake’ deposit is successful, the contract will issue a ``NonPositiveDeposit`` warning.
+Once this 'fake' deposit is successful, the contract will issue a ``NonPositiveDeposit`` warning.

 Negative deposits should always be implemented as positive payments.